devtut/generate/docs/php/exception-handling-and-error-reporting.md

 ---
-metaTitle: "Exception Handling and Error Reporting"
+metaTitle: "PHP - Exception Handling and Error Reporting"
 description: "Setting error reporting and where to display them, Logging fatal errors, Exception and Error handling"
 ---